Internal link building can be a goldmine of SEO opportunities that is completely under your control. Do you dig it?

 Our Internal Linking report is a part of SEMrush Site Audit and it gives you an in-depth look at all of the internal links for an entire website.
 You will find all of your internal linking issues, pages with too many or not enough links, pages passing the most internal LinkRank, an overview of crawl depth and internal link distribution.

-You can try Site Audit for your website now - just type your domain name into the form below and get information about 11 Internal Links issues.
+You can try Site Audit for free - just type your domain name into the form below:

 Why is internal link building important for SEO?